syvanpera/dev-env/README.md

 # Disclaimer
 This is just for personal convenience.
 It's not intended to be highly configurable and I'm most likely not following Ansible's conventions and best practices.

+# TODO
+- Put the dotfiles in place using chezmoi
+- Finalize Emacs & Neovim setups

 # License
 [MIT License](LICENSE)